indeedeng/iwf/README.md

 Wait, what? **There is no activity at all in iWF?**
 Yes, iWF workflows are essentially a REST service and all the activity code in Cadence/Temporal can just move in iWF workflow code -- start or decide API of WorkflowState.

+One main reason that many people use Cadence/Temporal is to take advantage of the history showing input/output in WebUI.
+This is handy for debugging/troubleshooting. iWF provides a `RecordEvent` API to mimic.
+You can call with any arbitrary data, and they will be recorded into history just for your debugging/troubleshooting.

 ## Signal
 Depends on different SDKs of Cadence/Temporal, there are different APIs like SignalMethod/SignalChannel/SignalHandler etc.
 In iWF, just use SignalCommand as equivalent.

+In some use cases, you may have multiple signals commands and use `AnyCommandCompleted` decider trigger type to wait for any command completed.

+## Timer
+There are different timer APIs in Cadence/Temporal depends on which SDK:
+* workflow.Sleep(duration)
+* workflow.Await(duration, condition)
+* workflow.NewTimer(duration)
+* ...

+In iWF, just use TimerCommand as equivalent.

+Again in some use cases, you may combine signal/timer commands and use `AnyCommandCompleted` decider trigger type to wait for any command completed.

 ## Query
 Depends on different SDKs of Cadence/Temporal, there are different APIs like QueryHandler/QueryMethod/etc.
 In iWF, use DataObjects as equivalent.
 Unlike Cadence/Temporal, DataObjects should be explicitly defined in WorkflowDefinition.

+Note that by default all the DataObjects and SearchAttributes will be loaded into any WorkflowState as `LOAD_ALL_WITHOUT_LOCKING` persistence loading policy.
+This could be a performance issue if there are too many big items.
+You should consider using different loading policy like `LOAD_PARTIAL_WITHOUT_LOCKING` to improve by changing the WorkflowStateOptions.

+Also note that DataObjects are not just for returning data to API, but also for sharing data across different StateExecutions.
+But if it's just to share data from start API to decide API, using StateLocal is preferred for efficiency reason.

 ## Search Attribute
 iWF has the same concepts of Search Attribute.
 Unlike Cadence/Temporal, SearchAttribute should be explicitly defined in WorkflowDefinition.

-## Any timer APIs
-There are different timer APIs in Cadence/Temporal depends on which SDK:
-* workflow.Sleep(duration)
-* workflow.Await(duration, condition)
-* workflow.NewTimer(duration)
-* ...

-In iWF, just use TimerCommand as equivalent.

 ## Versioning and change compatibility
 There is no versioning anymore in iWF!
 As there is no non-deterministic errors in iWF applications.
+Because there is no replay at all for iWF workflows.
+All workflow state executions are stored in Cadence/Temporal activities.

+Workflow code change will always apply to any running existing and new workflow executions.
+This gives superpower and flexibility to maintain long-running business applications.

 However, making workflow code change will still have backward-compatibility issue like all other microservice applications.
 You just need to apply all the standard ways to address the issues:

-1) Workflow code change will always apply to existing and new workflow executions, as long as they are running
-2) If you don't want old workflows to execute the new code, the standard way is to use a flag in new executions to branch out.
+1) It's rare but if you don't want old workflows to execute the new code, the standard way is to use a flag in new executions to branch out.
+For example, if you want to change StateA->StateB to StateA->StateC only for new workflows, then set a new flag in the new workflow so that StateA decide API implementation can know if it should go to StateB or StateC.
-3) As a special case of 2),
+2) Removing state code could cause errors if there is any state execution still running.
+For example, if you have changed StateA->StateB to StateA->StateC, you may want to delete StateB.
+However, there could be a StateExecution stays at StateB(most commonly waiting for commands to complete).
+Deleting StateB will cause a not found error when StateB is executed.
+   1) If you want to delete StateB as early as possible, use `IwfWorkflowType` and `IwfExecutingStateIds` search attributes to confirm if there is any workflows still running at the state.
+These are built-in search attributes from iWF server.
+   2) The error will be gone if you add the StateB back.
+Because by default, all State APIs will be backoff retried forever.

+## Parallel execution with synchronization
+In Cadence/Temporal, multi-threading is useful for complicated applications.
+But the APIs are hard to understand to use, and debug.
+Each language/SDK has its own APIs without much consistency.

+In iWF, there are just a few concepts that are very straightforward:
+1) The `decide` API can go to multiple next states.
+The next states will be executed in parallel
+2) It can go back to any previous StateId to form a loop.
+The StateExecutionId is the unique identifier.
+3) Use `InterStateChannel` for synchronization communication.
+It's just like a signal channel that works internally.

+Notes:

+1) Any state can decide to complete or fail the workflow, or just go to a dead end(no next state).
+2) Because of above, there could be more than one completing with data as workflow results.
+The client API provides a special way to retrieve this kind of results.

 ## Non-workflow code
+Check [Client APIs](#client-apis) for all the APIs that are equivalent to Cadence/Temporal client APIs.

+Features like `IdReusePolicy`, `CronSchedule`, `RetryPolicy` are also supported in iWF.

+What's more, there are features that are impossible in Cadence/Temporal are provided like reset workflow by StateId or StateExecutionId.
+Because WorkflowState are explicitly defined, resetting API is a lot more friendly to use.

+## Anything else
+Is that all?
+For now yes.
+We believe these are all you really need to migrate to iWF from Cadence/Temporal.
+One philosophy of iWF is providing simple and easy to understand APIs to users(as minimist).
+As apposed to the complicated and also huge number APIs in Cadence/Temporal.

+So what about something else:
+* Timeout and backoff retry: State start/decide APIs have default timeout and infinite backoff retry.
+You can use StateOptions to customize.
+* ChildWorkflow can be replaced with regular workflow+signal.
+See this [StackOverflow](https://stackoverflow.com/questions/74494134/should-i-use-child-workflow-or-use-activity-to-start-new-workflow) for why.
+* SignalWithStart: Use start+signal API will be the same except for more exception handling work.
+We may consider provide it in the future because we have seen a lot of people don't know how to use it correctly in Cadence/Temporal.
+* ContinueAsNew: this is missing in iWF for now.
+But as the philosophy of hiding internal details, we will implement it in a way that user workflow code doesn't have to know.
+Internally the workflow execution can do a continueAsNew without letting user workflow to know.
+* Long-running activity with stateful recovery(heartbeat details): this is indeed a good one that we want to add.
+But we don't see it very commonly used.
+Please leave your message if you are in a need.

+But we may be wrong.
+If you believe there is something else you really need, open a [ticket](https://github.com/indeedeng/iwf/issues) or join us in the [discussion](https://github.com/indeedeng/iwf/discussions).

 # Monitoring and Operations
 ## iWF server